grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 If nothing obvious from the above, check for increased load:

 - If there is an increase in the number of active series and the memory provisioned is not enough, scale up the ingesters horizontally to have the same number of series as before per ingester.
-- If we had an outage and once Mimir is back up, the incoming traffic increases. (or) The clients have their Prometheus remote-write lagging and starts to send samples at a higher rate (again, an increase in traffic but in terms of number of samples).
+- If we had an outage and once Fire is back up, the incoming traffic increases. (or) The clients have their Prometheus remote-write lagging and starts to send samples at a higher rate (again, an increase in traffic but in terms of number of samples).
 Scale up the ingester horizontally in this case too.

-### MimirIngesterReachingSeriesLimit
+### FireIngesterReachingSeriesLimit

 This alert fires when the `max_series` per ingester instance limit is enabled and the actual number of in-memory series in an ingester is reaching the limit.
 Once the limit is reached, writes to the ingester will fail (5xx) for new series, while appending samples to existing ones will continue to succeed.

 In case of **emergency**:

 - If the actual number of series is very close to or already hit the limit, then you can increase the limit via runtime config to gain some time
 - Increasing the limit will increase the ingesters' memory utilization.
-Please monitor the ingesters' memory utilization via the `Mimir / Writes Resources` dashboard
+Please monitor the ingesters' memory utilization via the `Fire / Writes Resources` dashboard

 How the limit is **configured**: